-Simply put, this course addresses the most challenging task fa by multinational companies-how to deal with globalization and the resulting need for globally integrated strategies.
+Simply put, this course addresses the most challenging task fa bv multinational companies-how to deal with globalization and the resulting need for globally integrated strategies.
 To answer this question, we will first look to understand global strategy.
-The remainder of our study will focus on diagnosing what the global market needs and how to foster growth in a competitive manner through competitive decision-making and strategy.
+The remainder of our study will focus on diagnosing what the global market needs and how to foster growth in a competitive through competitive manner decision-making and strategy.